Flow vs Pressure

 - heart rate:respiratory rate ratio ≥4;

 - increasing PEEP results in higher variations;

 - changes in lung or chest compliance, or patient position and right ventricular dysfunction or abdominal insufflation may affect readings.

-Despite these limitations, in periods where the patient has stable haemodynamics, pressure-based technologies can be used to make a continuous record of cardiac output.
+In periods when the patient has stable haemodynamics, pressure-based technologies can be used to make a continuous record of cardiac output.

 Direct flow Doppler, unique to ODM, is the preferred source of data to guide intervention with fluid and drugs.
 Importantly ODM can do this effectively in the haemodynamically challenging environment of the Operating Room, where anaesthesia and surgery result in rapid and frequent changes in compliance.
 While pressure-based technologies are useful in stable postoperative patients, they are limited in their ability to guide interventional treatment.

 Pressure-based technologies are useful in stable postoperative patients, but are limited in their ability to guide interventional treatment.
 A combination of both technologies, as featured on Deltex Medical’s TrueVue System can truly be said to deliver the best of both worlds.